rexresearch

 residential cooling in some areas, but daytime cooling has

-sunlight, even a small amount of directly-absorbed solar energy is
+to sunlight, even a small amount of directly-absorbed solar

-a material that could provide a one-two punch: reflect any
+create a material that could provide a one-two punch: reflect

-incoming solar rays back into the atmosphere while still providing
+any incoming solar rays back into the atmosphere while still

-a means of escape for infrared radiation.
-To solve this, the
+providing a means of escape for infrared radiation.
+To solve

 “Both the glass-polymer metamaterial formation and the silver